weikunhan/leetcode-summary-python/special_case/README.md

 ## Two Sum

 Two Sum related problems can simply solve using Two Pointers.
-I would like to make Two Sum problems as a special case because there is a faster algorithm that will find pairs that sum to target value in linear time.
-The algorithm is using a hash map to mapping target value with index which have a constant lookup time.
+I would like to make Two Sum problems as a special case because there is a faster algorithm that will find pairs that sum to the target value in linear time.
+The algorithm is using a hash map to mapping the target value with an index that has a constant lookup time.

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |